Ask a Question

 Food

 France is renowned for it's excellent food and wine, and this trail enables you to sample both.
-Meals are chosen to include specialities of the region and should be a delight.
+Meals are chosen to include specialities of the region and will include visits to at least 2 Michelin guide listed restaurants.

 Breakfast will be taken at your hotel and is traditionally French with plenty of coffee or tea and fresh bread or croissants.